National Day of the People's Republic of China

 National Day (国庆节 (guóqìng jié, national celebration day)), officially the National Day of the People's Republic of China (中华人民共和国国庆节), is a public holiday in China celebrated annually on 1 October as the national day of the People's Republic of China, commemorating Mao Zedong's formal proclamation of the establishment of the People's Republic of China on 1 October 1949.
-The Chinese Communist Party victory in the Chinese Civil War resulted in the Kuomintang retreat to Taiwan and the Chinese Communist Revolution whereby the People's Republic of China replaced the Republic of China.
+The Chinese Communist Party victory in the Chinese Civil War resulted in the People's Republic of China succeeding the Republic of China's rule over mainland China, leaving the Republic of China only in control of Taiwan and its adjacent islands.

 Although it is observed on 1 October, another six days are added to the official holiday, normally in lieu of the two weekend breaks around 1 October, making it a de facto public holiday comprising seven consecutive days also known as Golden Week with specifics regulated by the State Council.
 Festivities and concerts are usually held nationwide on this day, with a grand military parade and mass pageant event held on select years.
 (Note: Since the founding of the people's republic to 2009, the country has held 14 National Day grand military parades in 1949–1959, 1984, 1999, and 2009.)
 The parade held on 1 October 2019 marked the 70th anniversary of the People's Republic of China.